Makeshift/SyrniaBotcheckBot/README.md

+##WARNING
+This script was made as my first ever Javascript project.
+As such, it is both bad, and broken.
+Right now, the feature that stops you botting at certain times does NOT work, which caused me to be banned.
+Oh well.

 # WHAT IS
 A very simple botcheck bot for the text based game, Syrnia.
 Developed in June 2015 as a learning experiment for JavaScript.
 ## HOW MADE